Coin 0

 The redesign focused on making the form simple, clear, and trustworthy.
 Inputs were visually prioritised, and some fields were paired with short motivations of why the data was needed, tapping into Carnegie’s principle of framing requests around user benefit and the “Because Effect”, which shows people are more likely to act when given a clear reason.

-Signup page, old versus new Signup Comparison Mobile
+Signup page comparison, old versus new

 These changes reduced friction, increased confidence, and kept users motivated through the final step.